waterbycounty

 What's happening with rivers in Calhoun County right now?

-Calhoun County's primary USGS streamgage on the KALAMAZOO RIVER is currently reading 711 cubic feet per second — 99% of the long-term mean of 715.66 cfs.
+Calhoun County's primary USGS streamgage on the KALAMAZOO RIVER has a pipeline snapshot of 711 cubic feet per second — 99% of the long-term mean of 715.66 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Calhoun County water compare to the Michigan average?